dart-lang/sdk/docs/language/informal/toplevel-inference.md

 omitted types are treated as dynamic.

-Otherwise, the missing types are filled in with the type from the overridden method.
+Otherwise, the missing types are filled in with the type from the overridden or implemented method.
 If there are multiple overridden/implemented methods and the type to be filled in does not agree, it is an error.
 If there is no corresponding parameter position in the overridden method to infer from, it is treated as dynamic (e.g. overriding a one parameter method with a method that takes a second optional parameter).

 ### Setter return types